Our Palliative Care Team, Oncology Nurse making sure the patient is always comfortable, happy and attended to, whenever needed.

 - Excluding necessary medications, medical supplies, physiotherapy and any additional procedures, if required.

-- Maximum of 6 months stay (but negotiable).
+- Maximum of 3 months stay (varies depending situation).

 A clean room with a comfortable and peaceful environment to ensure the best possible quality of life for patients.